-Workforce jobs estimates are available for each region at Tables HI01 to HI11 (Tables 4 and 5).
+Workforce jobs estimates are available for each region at Tables HI01 to HI12 (95 Kb Excel sheet) (Tables 4 and 5).

 While comparable estimates for workforce jobs by industry begin in 1978, some information back to 1841, based on census data, not comparable with the latest estimates, are available from 2011 Census Analysis, 170 years of industry published on our website.